 On October 22, 2004, the Iteris Subsidiary was merged into the Company.
 The remaining 8.1% minority interest in the Iteris Subsidiary (consisting of 1,228,981 shares of common stock of the Iteris Subsidiary) was converted to 2,457,962 shares of the Company's common stock valued at \$7.6 million at the merger date.
 Immediately following the merger, the Company converted all of its outstanding Class B common stock (921,917 shares) into 1,014,108 shares of its common stock (formerly designated as Class A common stock).
 The exchange ratio used in conversion was determined by the Company's Board of Directors.
 The fair value of the Company's common stock issued in the transaction was based on the quoted market price of the Company's common stock on the OTC Bulletin Board averaged over a five-day period.
-In October 2004, the Company also amended its certificate of incorporation to (a) change the voting rights of its Class A common stock.
+In October 2004, the Company also amended its certificate of incorporation to (a) change the voting rights of its Class A common stock from one-tenth to one vote per share, (b) remove the ability to issue any further shares of Class B common stock, and (c) rename its Class A common stock to common stock.
 As a result, the Company currently has only one class of common stock outstanding, the common stock.